 Course Instructor: Andy Murphy

 Jeannine “Andy” Murphy has more than 20 years experience working in the world of corporate communications and is a nationally published author of four books across the genres of fiction, nonfiction, children’s and a writer’s guide book.
-Titles include: Bloodless/Glenbridge Publishing; If You Believe/Brzamo Publishing; Skinny and Me: The WriteStuff Writer’s Little Guidebook, AuthorSolutions, and The Catty, Catty Ways of Women in the Workplace, Life Press Books.
+Title in Progress for Memoir: SHADOW STEPPING.
+Published Titles include: Bloodless, Glenbridge Publishing; If You Believe/Brzamo Publishing; Skinny and Me: The WriteStuff Writer’s Little Guidebook, AuthorSolutions, and The Catty, Catty Ways of Women in the Workplace, Life Press Books.

 Murphy is the founder and executive director of the nationally recognized WriteStuff Writer’s Conferences and Events and is the Founder of the WriteStuff Getaway Trips.
 She has published four books to date and written and directed two documentaries that appeared on PBS and CBN television networks.
 She has written for nationally published magazines and worked in community magazines and newsletter in her long writing career.

 She is actively involved in the writing community, serving as a contributing features columnist for Geist, atFishers and AtCarmel community magazines.
 She was inducted into the Library of Congress StoryCorps Alumni (June, 2012) after PBS recorded her story documenting her lifelong habit of letter writing and the notable responses she has received.
-She is now working on a new book, In a Field of Daisies, documenting an amazing life journey habit.
-Always active in the community, Murphy served for 12 years as the Moderator for the Carmel Clay Library Foundation’s annual Guilded Leaf Book & Author Luncheon, which served as a community fundraiser.
+She is now working on a new book, Shadow Stepping, documenting an amazing life journey habit.
+Always active in the community, Murphy served for 12 years as the Moderator for the Carmel Clay Library Foundation’s annual Guilded Leaf Book & Author Luncheon, which serves as a community fundraiser.

 Murphy is involved with the Heartland Film Festival, serving as a Truly Moving Picture Film Juror.